Merzasphor/MWSE/docs/source/lua/type/tes3alchemy.rst

     If true, references of this object can store temporary or persistent lua data.

 `value`_ (`number`_)
     The value of the object.
+For this object type, its maximum value is 65535.
+Larger numbers will overflow.

 `weight`_ (`number`_)
     The weight of the object.